-EERI is for new job starts up to 31 March 2022.
+EERI is for new job starts starting between 1 July 2023 and 31 March 2024.
 You must submit an application for each individual you wish to employ.
 There are a limited number of places so we will deal with applications on a first come, first served basis.

-All applications for jobs starting within the incentive period must be completed, approved and the individual started their employment by 31 March 2022.
+All applications for jobs starting within the incentive period must be completed, approved before the employee starts and the employee starts their employment by 31 March 2024.

 We aim to give you a decision on your application within 10 working days.
 As soon as you have our decision you are free to issue a start date to your new employee if you are proceeding with employment.

 If you would like help to advertise your vacancy, we can provide free support to do this on The Edinburgh Guarantee, please let us know if you would like this support.

 Funds are for new job starting between 1 July 2023 and 31 March 2024.
 The employee must be in post by 31 March 2024.

 You can’t apply for funding for someone who has already started working for you.
 It must be for a new job or vacancy and the person must be out of work at the time of applying.

 Employees must have a contract of employment for a minimum 16 hours per week, and be either a

 - permanent contract

 - fixed term contract with an additional 6 months for apprentices